There are several risk factors linked to multiple myeloma, including age, genetics, obesity, radiation exposure, and other conditions.

 In this article, we provide an overview of the risk factors for multiple myeloma.
 We also look at whether people can prevent this disease and early signs of the cancer.

 The risk of developing multiple myeloma increases as people get older.
-Most cases occur in people who are at least 65 years old.
+Most cases occur in people who are at least

 The average age of people diagnosed with multiple myeloma is between

 People with siblings or parents with multiple myeloma may be